milan-m-antony/naturals-main/IMPLEMENTATION_SUMMARY.md

 ## Overview

-Successfully implemented all 10 missing features for the NATURALS salon management system.
-The application now includes comprehensive email notifications, payments, membership management, staff workflows, business configuration, CRM, analytics, and multi-branch support.
+Successfully implemented 9 core features for the NATURALS salon management system.
+The application now includes comprehensive email notifications, payments, membership management, staff workflows, business configuration, CRM, and analytics for a single-location salon.

-**Completion Status: 10/10 Features (100%)**
+**Completion Status: 9/9 Features (100%)**

+**Note:** Multi-branch support was removed as the salon operates a single location only.

 ---